Day School Leadership Training Institute (DSLTI)

 Image

-• New heads of school who have completed 1-3 years as heads but have not had the opportunity to participate in DSLTI
+• New heads of school who have completed one to three years as heads but have not had the opportunity to participate in DSLTI

 • Incoming heads of school who will begin their first headship